 - Where the conversation is happening - a mini-template that includes the "channel breakdown" and the "source breakdown" widgets.

-- Dashboard widgets - when clicking on it, you should see a list of all the available Organic widgets, including a live preview of the information considering the applied filters (see below).
+- Dashboard widgets - when clicking on it, you should see a list of all the available Organic widgets, including a live preview of the charts including the applied filters.

 - Insights - previously published Insights.
 You can search to find specific Insights.